Marta (footballer): 2010: FC Gold Pride and return to Santos

-In January 2010, the Sol ceased operations, and the rights to Marta and her teammates were made available in the 2010 WPS Dispersal Draft.
-The rights to Marta were acquired by the FC Gold Pride as their first pick.
-She appeared in all of the Pride's 24 games and scored 19 goals, earning her the WPS MVP and WPS Golden Boot for the second year in a row.
-Marta appeared in the WPS All-Star 2010, where she captained the international team and led them to victory.
-She led the Gold Pride to the regular-season championship and had two assists and a goal in the WPS Championship against the Philadelphia Independence, earning MVP honors.
-She became a free agent after the Gold Pride folded in November 2010.
+The Sol ceased operations in January 2010, and Marta was acquired by FC Gold Pride as their first pick in the 2010 WPS Dispersal Draft.
+She appeared in all of the Gold Pride's 24 games and scored 19 goals, earning her the WPS MVP and WPS Golden Boot awards for the second year in a row.
+She captained an international team at the 2010 WPS All-Star Game and led them to victory.
+She led the Gold Pride to the regular-season championship and had two assists and a goal in the WPS Championship final against the Philadelphia Independence, which earned her MVP honors.
+Marta became a free agent after the Gold Pride folded in November.
+The following month, she returned to Santos for another three-month loan.
+She helped the club win the Women's International Club Football Tournament held in Araraquara, Brazil.

-Return to Santos

-In December 2010, Marta joined Santos again for a three-month loan.
-During this time, Santos began negotiations to join Women's Professional Soccer (WPS) in the United States.
-However, WPS rules would have only allowed five Brazilian players – Marta and four others – so Santos did not join the league.
-She played in the Women's International Club Football Tournament held in Araraquara, helping Santos win the competition.

-Western New York Flash
+2011: Western New York Flash

-On 25 January 2011, Marta joined her third WPS team in three years, the expansion team Western New York Flash, who took over the third year of her contract with the Gold Pride.
+In January 2011, Marta joined her third WPS team in three years, the expansion team Western New York Flash.
 She scored ten goals in 14 games during the season to earn her third consecutive WPS Golden Boot, and she was named to the 2011 WPS Best XI.
-She helped the Western New York Flash win the 2011 WPS Championship title 1–1 (5–4) in a penalty kick shootout.
+She helped the Flash win the 2011 WPS Championship title in a 5–4 penalty kick shootout after a 1–1 draw in regulation time.